kubernetes/kube-state-metrics/docs/design/metrics-best-practices.md

 ### Optional properties

 Some Kubernetes objects have optional fields.
-In case there is an optional value, it is better to not expose the label at all instead of exposing a "nil" value or an empty string.
+In case there is an optional value, the label should still be exposed, ideally as an empty string.

 ### Timestamps